5 Tips For Veterans Moving Abroad

 Every country is different when it comes to Visas and immigration- one reason I like living in the Dominican Republic is that it’s literally the easiest country to move to.
 You can just come and be good to go, most places have more bureaucracy.
 A basic rule is that if you have money, or steady income then you’ll qualify for a visa most countries.
 Some countries like Mexico and Costa Rica allow you 180 days before needing a Visa, other countries like Thailand give you 30 days.
 When I was growing up in Iowa, the dream for people used to be to retire to Florida…well now Florida is too expensive but abroad is a different story.

-Here are overstay fees in the Dominican Republic as of 2023.
+Here are overstay fees in the Dominican Republic.
 As you can see they are very low.
 When you stay more than 30 days, when it’s time for you to go: you just pay this on your way out.

 With the explosion of remote work though and people moving abroad, there are good options in most countries for renter visas, retirement visas, student visas, digital nomad visas, etc. Thailand literally offers a Muay Thai Visa if you’re training.